 Lifehacks are a series of web-based practical tips and ideas, developed by young people, to help promote and support young people to look after their own, and their friends' mental health.

 Public Health is also supporting the national Books on Prescription scheme for young people (Shelf Help), in partnership with Somerset Libraries.
 This new national collection is aimed primarily at teenagers, and will complement the adult mental health Books on Prescription scheme.
 There are 35 titles, and categories covered include: ADHD; anxiety, worry and panic, autism and Asperger Syndrome, body image and eating disorders, bullying, confidence and self-esteem, depression, mood swings, self-harm, OCD and stress.
 Additional titles available in Somerset also include books on anger management and grief.

 If you have a neighbour or a friend willing to visit the library for you, they can register as a 'good neighbour' and arrange to choose and collect your books for you.
 If you would like more information on the Home Library Service or to find out how you can become a ‘Good Neighbour’ please contact your local Library on 0300 123 2224.
-Latest updates on Library Service.
+Find out more about the Library Service.

 To help residents spot scams and doorstep crime, Devon and Somerset Trading Standards have produced a short training session outlining what local communities can do to help.
 If you need consumer advice, wish to make a complaint about a trader or report a matter to Trading Standards then phone the Citizens Advice Consumer Service on 03454 04 05 06 or find out more at www.adviceguide.org.uk

 Preparing for an emergency